-- 2.1 Support appropriate land use and accommodate more affordable long-term housing within townships that conform with the character of the area. - 2.2 Increase the availability and accessibility of services in the Hepburn Shire area to support liveability, health, and wellbeing. - 2.3 Maximise the use of public spaces to increase participation and community connection. - 2.4 Assist our community to increase access to healthy food to increase nutrition, reduce chronic disease, increase mental wellbeing and strengthen the local agriculture system. - 2.5 Improved mental wellbeing within the community.
+- 2.1 Support appropriate land use and accommodate more affordable long-term housing within townships that conforms with the character of the area. - 2.2 Increase the availability and accessibility of services in the Hepburn Shire area to support liveability, health, and wellbeing. - 2.3 Optimise the use of public spaces to increase participation and community connection. - 2.4 Assist our community to increase access to healthy food to improve nutrition, reduce chronic disease, improve mental wellbeing and strengthen the local food production system. - 2.5 Improved mental wellbeing within the community.

-- Increase in proportion of adults eating sufficient fruit and vegetables. - Increase in partnerships and networks to support access to mental health services. - Increase in percentage of population that are active library borrowers. - Increase in partnerships and networks related to the prevention of all violence. - Increase of children enrolled in school who participated in Maternal Child Health services.
+- Over the life of the Plan 5% increase in proportion of adults eating sufficient fruit and vegetables. - Network of mental health service providers servicing the Shire established.
+75% of network active in Shire to support access to mental health services. - Over the life of the Plan, a 5% increase in percentage of population that are active library borrowers. - Network of providers servicing the Shire focussing on prevention of all violence.
+75% of network active in Shire to support prevention of all violence. - Over the life of the Plan, a 5% increase of children enrolled in Maternal Child Health (MCH) who participated in MCH services.

 Hepburn Shire Active Women and Girls Strategy.
 Hepburn Shire Council Affordable Housing Strategy.
 Hepburn Shire Council Playspace Strategy.

-Hepburn Shire Council Walking and Cycling Strategy:

-Priority Works February 2017.
+Hepburn Shire Council Walking and Cycling Strategy: Priority Works February 2017.
 Hepburn Shire Council: Disability Access and Inclusion Plan.
 Wombat Hill Botanic Gardens master plan.
 Public Health and Wellbeing Act 2008.
 Hepburn Shire Youth Strategy.
 Hepburn Shire Aquatic Strategy (under development).
 Hepburn Shire Arts & Culture Strategy (under development).

-Support appropriate land use and accommodate more affordable long-term housing within 2.1 townships that conform with the character of the area
+Support appropriate land use and accommodate more affordable long-term housing within townships that conforms with the character of the area